jebelz/GEO/README.md

       derivatives and what-not if you're dealing with a motion track, for instance.

-      More sophisticated operations are quite simple, for instance, if "v" is a Vector made up of numpy arrays:
+More sophisticated operations are quite simple, for instance, if "v" is a
+      Vector made up of numpy arrays:

-\verbatim      	     sigma = ((v-v.mean())&(v-v.mean())).mean()
+    	     sigma = ((v-v.mean())&(v-v.mean())).mean()
-\endverbatim

 is their correlation tensor.
-(Do you know how much code that would be with Fortran arrays?).
+(Do you know how much code that would be with
+      Fortran arrays?).

-      Furthermore, you can project that correlation tensor into it's irreducible spherical components at will-- it's just a method call that executes 1 or 2 lines of code.
+Furthermore, you can project that correlation tensor into it's
+      irreducible spherical components at will-- it's just a method call that executes 1 or 2 lines of code.